appdev-lessons/ruby-intro-each/content.md

 The hardest part, I think, is getting your head around the block variable; in this case, `|the_word|`.
 It takes some practice.

 Try to remember that it's just a name that _we make up_, and `.each` takes care of putting each element in that variable for us behind the scenes.
-I could have called it `zebra` if I wanted to; there's nothing special about the name — in particular, it doesn't have to match the name of the variable containing the array.
+I could have called it `zebra` if I wanted to; there's nothing special about the name of the variable — in particular, it doesn't have to match the name of the variable containing the array (`words`).
 Just try to pick something descriptive of an individual element in the list.

 ## Practice using each